Understanding DRA in ABA: Definition, Application, and Benefits

 Define Differential Reinforcement of Alternative Behavior (DRA)

 Consider this: if a child typically shouts to gain attention, a DRA approach would involve reinforcing the child when they ask for attention politely instead.
-This method not only fosters the development of positive habits but also significantly reduces the occurrence of unwanted behaviors.
+This method not only fosters the development of but also significantly reduces the occurrence of unwanted behaviors.

 This flowchart outlines the steps to implement DRA: first, identify the behavior you want to change, then find a suitable alternative, reinforce that alternative, and keep an eye on progress to make any necessary adjustments.